schwartzworld/schtate/README.md

 # schtate

 ## Functional Wrappers for State Management

 This library offers monadic data containers for managing state.

 ### Nothing - A saner way of declaring non-existence

 There is only one `nothing` in any project.
 It's not undefined or null.
 It's just nothing.
+You should never have to interact with `nothing` directly as it's an implementation detail of `Maybe` but it's good to know about, nevertheless.

 ### Maybe - For things that may or may not exist